These fresh feijoa muffins are a light and easy way to use feijoas. They are delicious warm from the oven and freeze well for a year round treat.

 These muffins will store well in an airtight container for up to three days.

-You can also freeze these muffins by wrapping individually in cling film and freezing for up to two months.
+You can also freeze these muffins by wrapping them individually in cling film and freezing them for up to two months.

 Have you made this recipe?
 Tell me how it went in the comments below!

 Follow me on Facebook for many more delicious recipes.

 - ¾ cup (165gms) tightly packed brown sugar